Our verdict

 Unfortunately, the trade-off for a soft and breathable upper is durability.
 This comes as no surprise since constructing a durable and breathable upper requires a rougher knit to resist friction, à la Nike Alphafly Next% 2.

-New Balance chose to prioritize comfort, which is understandable as the Rebel is a training shoe, but you should know that this will affect the shoe's longevity.
+New Balance chose to prioritise comfort, which is understandable as the Rebel is a training shoe, but you should know that this will affect the shoe's longevity.

-As you can see, the damage from our standardized Dremel test is pretty evident, although not as scary as with other shoes.
+As you can see, the damage from our standardised Dremel test is pretty evident, although not as scary as with other shoes.

 new-balance-fc-rebel-v3-dremel.JPG